emedware/omni18n/README.md

 }
 ```

-In this case, _both_ `T.fld.name` _and_ `T.fld.name.short` will retrieve `"Name"`, so that, if the project use shortened notations, it can display T.fld[field].short without demanding all the fields to have a `short` version in all languages
+In this case, _both_ `T.fld.name` _and_ `T.fld.name.short` will retrieve `"Name"`, so that, if the project use shortened notations, it can display `T.fld[field].short` without demanding all the fields to have a `short` version in all languages

 ### Locales

 If we take the examples of `en-GB` and `en-US`, three locales are going to be used: `en-GB` and `en-US` of course, `en` who will take care of all the common english texts and `''` (the empty-named local) who contains technical things common to all languages.
 So, downloading `en-US` will download `''` overwritten with `en` then overwritten with `en-US`.

-Common things example: `format.price: '{number|$1|style: currency, currency: $0}'` for prices allowing `T.format.price(currency, amount)`
+Common things are formats for example: `format.price: '{number|$2|style: currency, currency: $1}'` for prices allowing `T.format.price(currency, amount)`

 ### Zones

 Zones are "software zones".
 Each user don't need the whole dictionary.
 Some texts for example are only used in administration pages and should not be downloaded by everyone.
 A good way to divide zones for example is with a user's rights.
 Another way is even to have a zone per page/user-control.
-If zones are well entered/left, the whole needed dictionary will be loaded for the loaded page and complement added along browsing.
+If zones are well entered, the whole needed dictionary will be loaded for the loaded page and complement added along browsing.

 A special zone is `server` who will contain texts never downloaded by the client, like registration emails and other texts used server-side only